Regalia of the Netherlands: Regalia

 During the inauguration, the monarch also wears a royal mantle (koningsmantel).
 The mantle, which is not part of the regalia, is made of purple velvet and is trimmed with ermine.
 83 lions, embroidered in gold, adorn the mantle.
 The mantle was first used in 1815 and has been redesigned several times to fit the various monarchs and reflect the changing fashions.
 The lions are old and were part of King William I'st mantle.
-Part of the fur has been renewed or replaced and in 1948 the velvet was in such a poor condition that the Swiss couturier who was responsible for its adaptation had no choice but to replace it with a modern fabric.
+Part of the fur has been renewed or replaced.
+In 1948, the velvet was in such a poor condition after last being used for Wilhelmina's inauguration 50 years earlier that the Swiss couturier who was responsible for its adaptation had no choice but to replace it with a modern fabric.

 Usage

 Dutch monarchs have never been physically crowned.
 During royal inaugurations, the crown, sceptre and orb are displayed on a table in the Nieuwe Kerk in Amsterdam, where the inaugurations take place.
-The Gonfalon of State and Sword of State are carried in the royal procession from Dam Palace to the Church and are held on either side of the royal dais in the Church during the swearing in ceremony.
+The Gonfalon of State and Sword of State are carried in the royal procession from Dam Palace to the church and are held on either side of the royal dais in the church during the swearing in ceremony.